 [Webinar] The problem with AI: How Contextual Intelligence Will Shape the Way Consumer Insight and Innovation Teams Predict Human Behavior

-Join us on Thursday, June 20th to learn how Context gives AI the ability to decode trends and quantify demand spaces.
-Can't make it?
-Register and receive a link to the recording.
+View the recording to learn how Context gives AI the ability to decode trends and quantify demand spaces.

 Artificial intelligence is the worst buzzword to happen to the social and behavioral sciences.
 Why?
 Because it is thought of as the solution rather than a pathway to get to better solutions.
 In this talk, we’ll introduce the idea of Contextual Intelligence (CI), as the true form of Artificial Intelligence.